-The uppermost geologic formation beneath BGS that meets the definition of the "uppermost aquifer," as defined under 40 CFR 257.53, is the surficial alluvial aquifer.
-The alluvial aquifer comprises Mississippi River valley clay, silt, sand, and sand and gravel deposits.
-These deposits are present along the edges of the entire Mississippi River valley in southeastern lowa.
+The uppermost geologic formation beneath PCS that meets the definition of the "uppermost aquifer," as defined under 40 CFR 257.53, is the surficial alluvial aquifer.
+The alluvial aquifer comprises Cedar River Valley sand, gravel, silt, and clay deposits.
+This deposit is present in the Cedar River Valley.
 A map of the regional glacial geology in the area is included in Appendix A.

-The alluvial aquifer is underlain by Devonian-Mississippian limestone bedrock, which is identified as an aquiclude on the regional bedrock geology map of the area included in Appendix A.
+The alluvial aquifer is underlain by Devonian and Silurian limestone bedrock.
+A bedrock geology map of the area is located in Appendix A. The limestone bedrock is also an aquifer and is likely hydraulically connected to the alluvial aquifer above.